-I ran into Minxin Pei, a scholar at the Carnegie Endowment for International Peace, who imparted to me some iconoclastic, out of consensus views on China?s position in the world today.
+I ran into Minxin Pei, a scholar at the Carnegie Endowment for International Peace, who imparted to me some iconoclastic, out-of-consensus views on China?s position in the world today.

 We are simply moving from a unipolar to a multipolar world.
 China is not going to dominate the world, or even Asia, where there is a long history of regional rivalries and wars.

 China can?t even control China, where recessions lead to revolutions, and 30% of the country, Tibet and the Uighurs, want to secede.

 All of Asia?s progress, to date, has been built on selling to the US market.
 Take us out, and they?re nowhere.

 There is no miracle form of Asian capitalism; impoverished, younger populations are simply forced to save more, because there is no social safety net.

 Try filing a Chinese individual tax return, where a maximum rate of 40% kicks in at an income of $35,000 a year, with no deductions, and there is no social security or Medicare in return.
-Ever heard of a Chinese unemployment office or jobs program?

 The press often touts the 600,000 engineers that China graduates, joined by 350,000 in India.
 In fact, 90% of these are only educated to a trade school standard.
 Asia has just one world-class school, the University of Tokyo.